You know what gets me? How much more fun I was before my husband and I were married.

 Nowadays, I spend so much time taking care of our son, the house, and work that, admittedly, not a lot of effort goes into myself – or him.

 It’s understandable, and it’s normal – but I can’t help but think “girlfriend-me” was way more fun than “wifey-me” is.

-But by that I mean, a woman who excites him.
-Who flirts with him.
+What I’d really like to do is spend more time being that woman again.
+A woman who excites him.
+One who flirts with him.
 Who makes him feel special, because he knows I’m excited to see him.
-Since getting married, that woman… well, that woman doesn’t make an appearance all that often, unfortunately.

 Think back to when you lived in separate households.
 What did you do?
 Granted, there are a lot of things you can’t do now (text all day long or spend hours on the phone, to name a few), but how about a throwback to that time?